 - Leave at temperature for 3-4 hours.
 If may even take a little longer.
 You can check to see if separation is occurring but don’t stir or do anything like that

 - Refrigerate or strain off with cheese cloth to make greek yogurt or yogurt cheese.
 If you don’t have much refrigeration you can eat on yogurt for a day or a little longer if temps are not too hot without it going bad.

 What is strained off from making greek yogurt or yogurt cheese can be used in breads or other cooking to avoid waste.

 Whole milk powder makes thicker and creamier yogurt and is recommended if you are going the yogurt cheese or greek yogurt route.
 You can use a bit of your old batch of yogurt to start a new batch if you save it.

 There are also commercial yogurt cultures you can buy and keep put back.
-These can be reconstituted and then you can can then use a little from the previous batch of yogurt to keep going.
+These can be reconstituted and then you can then use a little from the previous batch of yogurt to keep going.

 The Extras Are Everything

 So plain yogurt is definitely a good substitute for sour cream and some other dairy products but let’s face it – that it is going to be pretty boring to just eat it without anything to go with it or in it.

 Putting back some jam or jelly or even just some sugar and vanilla is going to add some needed variety to your yogurt.
 The plus side is that you are in control of the flavor and sugar content unlike when you buy the mass-produced yogurts.